omonimus1/blog-jade-rubick/content/posts/2016-07-27--completed-staff-work/index.md

 * Will we need more room to grow in this office?
 What are our future plans there?
 * How does this space compare to other coworking spaces we’re using?
 How much space do they have now, and what would help them to do their best work?

-What typically happens with _<span style="text-decoration:underline;">Incomplete</span>_ Staff Work is the _Great Going Back and Forth_: Lots of questions flying around, lots of time spent figuring things out.
+What typically happens with _Incomplete_ Staff Work is the _Great Going Back and Forth_: Lots of questions flying around, lots of time spent figuring things out.
 If there are multiple levels of approval, Incomplete Staff Work can be incredibly tiresome.

 A couple of takeaways: